AramZS/twitter-search-shortcode/readme.txt

 This plugin allows you to place a shortcode in your post that will archive a Twitter search term, including hashtags.

+Now upgraded to take advantage of WordPress's native oEmbed of tweets!

 Shortcode [searchtwitter] options:

 *   [searchtwitter for="#term"] - The 'for' attribute allows you to designate the search term you wish to search for and archive.
 You can use any term you'd normally but into the search.twitter.com search box.
 If you don't put anything in there, it will just search for me, which is cool and all, but probobly not what you want.
 It doesn't have to be a hashtag.